DC Universe: Cosmic entities

 The Presence is the God of the DC Universe; he created all reality.
-He is also among the most powerful beings in Creation.
+He is also among the most powerful beings in creation.
 There are several lesser beings in the DC universe that possess god-like powers, through energy manipulation, magic ability, or technological advancement.
-Magic and the supernatural are often depicted as being real in the DC Universe, though some skeptics, such as Mister Terrific, maintain that there are scientific explanations to all such events.
+Magic and the supernatural are often depicted as being real in the DC Universe, though some skeptics maintain that there are scientific explanations to all such events.
 The narration of the mystic and harsh dark reality is more common in DC's Vertigo Comics because its stories lurk outside of superhero fantasy; the Vertigo series have beings that relate better to civilian life, although both universes are subject to fantastical realms and unworldly dimensions.
-Magic is too powerful in the physical world, where harnessing magic can distort and even destroy reality if not properly controlled (e.g., if a Lord of Order succumbs to certain events, so will a Lord of Chaos).
+Magic is too powerful in the physical world, where harnessing magic can distort and even destroy reality if not properly controlled.

-There are several types of cosmic entities, such as: